Entropy-Aware On-Policy Distillation of Language Models: Impact Statement

-\paragraph{Impact Statement} This work improves on-policy knowledge distillation for transferring reasoning capabilities from large language models to smaller, more efficient models.
+This work improves on-policy knowledge distillation for transferring reasoning capabilities from large language models to smaller, more efficient models.
 We identify that reverse KL–based distillation, while effective for learning dominant modes, fails to preserve distributional structure and diversity in high-uncertainty regions that are critical for reasoning.
 To address this, we propose an entropy-aware framework that adaptively applies KL objectives based on the teacher’s token-level uncertainty.
 The proposed method preserves the efficiency of on-policy distillation while more faithfully transferring the teacher’s uncertainty and global structure.
 More broadly, this work contributes to the development of efficient and deployable language models, which may reduce computational and environmental costs associated with large-scale model deployment.
-As with prior advances in language modeling, the societal impact of this work depends on downstream applications, and we do not identify any new ethical concerns beyond those commonly associated with large language models.
+As with prior advances in language modeling, the societal impact of this work depends on downstream applications, with no new ethical concerns beyond those of existing language models.